Schokokex/addon_template_butt/README.md

 If a function gets not enough parameters, it fills up with nil ("asd:whtvr(hero,nil)" equals to "asd:whtvr(hero)").

 This "hero:GetLevel()" equals to "hero.GetLevel(hero)". "if (hero.GetLevel) then test = hero:GetLevel() end" can be used to ensure this function exists.

+If you get errors inside a modifier function, try to set "if IsClient() then return end" as the first line inside the function.

 Creeps actually dont spawn at 00:00, 00:30 and so on, they spawn earlier and become teleported to the spawn after.